redhat-developer/odo/docs/using-sample-applications.md

 > **Note**
 >
-> For `odo` 1.1.2 Java and Node.js are the officialy supported component
+> For `odo` Java and Node.js are the officially supported component
 > types.
 Run `odo catalog list components` to verify the officially
 > supported component types.